My Story With ED...

 I see my purpose clearly; to help other people find freedom from what holds them back, allowing them to actualize who they truly are.
 Body shame is one of those walls that keeps us barred away from our dreams.
 You deserve so much more.

-While I work with people on many issues that keep them stuck, eating disorders and/or body shame are a pervasive road block in the lives of women.
-In order to access confidence, self-esteem and a clear vision for healing and success, body shame must be addressed.
-How can we reach for our dreams if we are ashamed of the one thing that everyone sees, the one thing that, quite literally, carries us through our lives?
+Now I work with prenatal and postpartum women living with anxiety, eating disorders and body shame.
+In order to access confidence, self-esteem and a clear vision for healing, motherhood and success, body shame must be addressed.
+How can we reach for our potential if we are ashamed of the one thing that everyone sees, the one thing that, quite literally, carries us through our lives?

-Releasing body shame and living in recovery from disordered eating can open doors to confidence, joy, motivation and hope.
-Not only will your body perspective change... your entire world can transform.
+Releasing anxiety, body shame and living in recovery from disordered eating can open doors to confidence, joy, motivation and hope.
+Not only can you find joy in your body and in motherhood... your entire world can transform.

 It's never too early or too late to start rewriting your relationship with your body.
 The only time to start is now.